Course details

 Day 1

-On day one, we will spend time in Hepworth’s Garden in St Ives; gathering information to take back to the Studio through sketching and note-taking.
-Using pencils and water-soluble pencils, you will develop a journal.
+On day one, spend several hours in Hepworth’s Garden in St Ives; gathering information to take back to the studio through sketching and note-taking.
+Using pencils and water-based media, start to develop a journal.
 Hilary will show you how to create tonal and colour notes.

 Day 2

-Back in the historic Porthmeor Studios, we will work from these journals developed on day one to create drawings, mixed-media studies and watercolours.
-Using a limited palette, you will discover how to mix the bronze colour of the sculptures, and the green verdigris colouring of the patinations found on their surfaces.
+Start the morning sketching in your journal in Hepworth’s Garden.
+Back in the studio, working from your journal, create drawings and studies in watercolours.
+Using a limited palette, discover how to mix the bronze colour of the sculptures, and the green verdigris colouring of the patinations found on their surfaces.
 (Hepworth had her own recipes for these).

 Day 3

-Developing your work even further, on the third day, we will experiment with superimposing, wet in wet and variegated washes.
-You will leave the course with a number of ‘finished’ pieces inspired by Hepworth’s Garden and using the techniques learnt on the course.
-There will be a chance to share your work with your tutor and peers at the end.
+A final morning sketching in Hepworth’s garden followed by experimentation in the studio with superimposing, wet in wet and variegated washes.
+Leave the course with a number of ‘finished’ pieces inspired by Hepworth’s Garden and using the techniques learnt on the course.

 What will I learn?

-1. Learn about Barbara Hepworth and her history in St Ives.
+- Learn about Barbara Hepworth, her story, and tremendous influence in art history and St Ives.

-2. Increased confidence working ‘en plein air’, gathering material to take back to the studio.
+- Increased confidence working ‘en plein air’, in a journal, gathering material to take back to the studio.

-3. Explore themes in Hepworth’s work such as realism and abstraction.
+- Explore themes in Hepworth’s work such as realism, abstraction, layers of ideas and symbolism.

 Who would this course suit?

 This course would suit artists at any stage in their creative journey; whether you have an established practice or are just starting out.
-Ideal if you are looking for ways to increase skills, experience and attitude as well as interests and mobility.
+Ideal if you are looking for ways to fine tune your observation skills, develop drawing and painting experience and enjoy time in the exceptional gardens.

 Taught by